rust-skia/rust-skia/skia-bindings/README.md

 ### Binding Generation

-`src/bindings.rs` and `src/shaper.cpp` contain the C++ code that Rust needs to interact with Skia's codebase.
-These files are processed by the [Rust's binding generator](<https://github.com/rust-lang/rust-bindgen>) that uses libclang for the layout computation _and also_ compiled by [clang](https://clang.llvm.org/).
+The files `src/*.cpp` contain the C++ code that Rust needs to interact with Skia's codebase.
+These files are processed by the [Rust's binding generator](<https://github.com/rust-lang/rust-bindgen>) that uses libclang for the layout computation _and_ are also compiled by [clang](https://clang.llvm.org/).

-If both steps went well, the resulting Rust binding code is written to `src/bindings.rs`, and the `skia-bindings` library is found in the output directory alongside where Skia was built previously.
+If both steps went well, the resulting Rust binding code is written to `OUT_DIR/skia/bindings.rs`, and the `skia-bindings` library is found in the output directory.

 ### Debug Builds